 Karina W. Davidson, Ph.D., M.A.Sc.

 Dr. Davidson received a B.A. in psychology from Queen's University in Canada.
 She earned her M.A.Sc. in industrial and organizational psychology and her Ph.D. in clinical health psychology from the University of Waterloo in Canada.
-She also served as a health and child clinical psychology intern at Kitchener-Waterloo Hospital.
+She completed her health and child clinical psychology internship at Kitchener-Waterloo Hospital.

 Dr. Davidson was appointed as vice chair in March 2019.
 She previously served as a member of the U.S. Preventive Services Task Force from January 2014 through December 2018.

 Internet Citation: Biography.
 U.S. Preventive Services Task Force.
 January 2020.